MicrosoftTranslator/azure-phi3-gpt4-AzureTranslator-playground/README.md

    You should see:
    ![Landing page](flask-app/static/image/landing-page.png)

-#### You can type query in Ask anything and slide Azure AI Translator switch to use Azure Translator instead of Phi-3.
+#### You can:
+1. Type query in Ask anything.
+2. Use slider switch for Azure AI Translator.
+3. Select deployment model (phi-3-mini-128k-instruct-2 as an example).
+4. Change query paramters.